 ESEA Equitable Services for Private Schools by LEA

 ESEA section 1117 (a)(4)(C), section 8501(a)(4)(C); and 34 CFR section 299.7(a)(4) require the ODE to annually provide information on the amount of funds allocated for equitable services under Title I and Title VIII for each LEA.

-2022-2023 Affirmation of Consultation Form is the ODE provided form for Districts and Private Schools to complete during consultation.
+- ODE has provided forms below for Districts and Private Schools to complete during consultation.
 Districts may choose to use their own form as long as it provides a place for Private Schools to indicate whether or not the consultation was meaningful and timely; and whether or not services were provided in a manner that is equitable to public school students.
-All Affirmation of Consultation forms should be scanned and emailed to the Private School Ombudsman within 30 days of signature and a copy should be maintained by the District.

-Complaint Process is an overview of how a pricate school should file a complaint if they feel the district did not complete consultation in a timely and meaningful manner, give consideration to the views of the pricate school, and/or provide equitable services.
+- Complaint Process is an overview of how a private school should file a complaint if they feel the district did not complete consultation in a timely and meaningful manner, give consideration to the views of the private school, and/or provide equitable services.

 CRSSA and ARP Emergency Assistance for Non-public Schools (EANS)

 For more information on this topic, email the Private School Ombuds, Janette Newton or call (503) 551-9405.